ShubhamGupta2701/medium-blog/README.md

 #### pending part

 - deploying the app on cloud -- https://backend.medium-worker.workers.dev -- here is our app deployed and now we have to use to hit api and app.
-- perform ZOD validation
+- perform ZOD validation -- done
-- common module
+- common module -- done
-- publish to npm
+- publish to npm -- done
-- testing the zod validation
+- testing the zod validation -- done